wifisensing/PicoScenes-github-pages/scenarios.md

     The logged CSI data is stored in a file named ``rx_<Id>_<Time>.csi``, located in the *present working directory* of the first computer.
 To analyze the data, open MATLAB, drag the .csi file into the *Command Window*, and the file will be parsed and stored as a MATLAB variable named ``rx_<Id>_<Time>``.

-> **Hint**: You can refer to :doc:`/presets` for a full list of presets.
+> **Hint**: You can refer to [PicoScenes Presets](presets.md) for a full list of presets.

 ### 6.3.4.
 Packet Injection with MCS Setting and Antenna Selection

 PicoScenes allows users to specify the MCS (Modulation and Coding Scheme) value and Tx/Rx antenna selection for AX210/AX200 NICs.
-To demonstrate this, we will modify the commands for the [Packet Injection-Based CSI Measurement (Tx with 802.11a/g/n/ac/ax Format and 20/40/80/160 MHz CBW)](#ax200-monitor-injection) scenario.
+To demonstrate this, we will modify the commands for the [Packet Injection-Based CSI Measurement (Tx with 802.11a/g/n/ac/ax Format and 20/40/80/160 MHz CBW)](#633-packet-injection-based-csi-measurement-tx-with-80211agnacax-format-and-204080160-mhz-cbw) scenario.

 On the first computer, if you want to use only the 1st antenna for Rx, modify the command as follows: